Gilda Cobb-Hunter

 Gilda Cobb-Hunter (born November 5, 1952, in Gifford, Florida) is a Democratic member of the South Carolina House of Representatives.
 She is the first African American woman elected to the State House from Orangeburg County.

 Cobb-Hunter is the former representative for South Carolina's 66th district.
-Following redistricting and the 2022 general election, Cobb-Hunter now represents South Carolina House District 95 and David L. O'Neal represents South Carolina's 66th district.
+Following redistricting and the 2022 general election, Cobb-Hunter now represents South Carolina House District 95 and was succeeded by David O'Neal for South Carolina's 66th district.

 Cobb-Hunter serves as 1st Vice Chair of the House Ways and Means Committee.